This project is part of a larger vision to improve traffic flow and safety along US-95 between Garwood and Sagle.

 Future path details

-An extended detour for northbound traffic was put in place in mid-October to ease traffic flow, with eastbound traffic on ID-53 being directed to the Chilco interchange rather than Garwood Road to access northbound US-95.
+An extended detour for northbound traffic was put in place to ease traffic flow, with eastbound traffic on ID-53 being directed to the Chilco interchange rather than Garwood Road to access northbound US-95.
 Previously drivers were directed to access northbound US-95 via Garwood Road and Old US-95, which caused congestion due to the proximity of the US-95 and Garwood Road intersection.